Categories

 PSA AK-V MOE – First Range Visit!

 I had fun today!
 I ended up shooting 199 rounds from the AK-V. In an hour.
-I had 100 rounds of Wolf 115-gr FMJ and Winchester White Box 115-gr FMJ.
+I had 100 rounds of Wolf 115-gr FMJ and 100 rounds of Winchester White Box 115-gr FMJ.

 I started out at 10 yards, then went to 25, then to 20, then focused on 15 yards.
 I had no issue staying on the paper while out to 25 and when I moved to 20 (to better see where I was shooting), I ate the bulls-eye up!
 This pistol is easy to shoot.
 It has very little recoil and you can shoot it fast with ease.